someweisguy/esp_dmx/README.md

 ### Writing

 Writing to the DMX bus does not require the use of an event queue.
 To write to the DMX bus, `dmx_write_packet()` can be called.
 This writes data to the DMX driver but it does not transmit a packet onto the bus.
-In order to transmit the data that was written, `dmx_tx_packet()` can be called.
-When a packet is sent out onto the bus, its size will be the same as the buffer size that was passed to `dmx_driver_install()`.
+In order to transmit the data that was written, `dmx_send_packet()` can be called.
+When a packet is sent out onto the bus with `dmx_send_packet()`, its size will be the same as the buffer size that was passed to `dmx_driver_install()`.
+If it is desired to send a custom number of slots in a packet, as is needed for some RDM packets, `dmx_send_slots()` may be used instead.

 ```cpp
 uint8_t data[DMX_MAX_PACKET_SIZE] = { 0, 1, 2, 3 };